javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 The process of object to primitive conversion can be customized, here we'll see how to implement our own methods for it.
 But first, let's see when it happens.

-The conversion of an object to primitive value (a number or a string) is a rare thing in practice.
+That's because the conversion of an object to primitive value (a number or a string) is a rare thing in practice.

+For objects, there's no to-boolean conversion, because all objects are `true` in a boolean context.
+So there are only string and numeric conversions.

-Just think about cases when such conversion may be necessary.
-For instance, numeric conversion happens when we compare an object against a primitive: `user > 18`.
-But what such comparison actually means?
-Are we going to compare `18` against user's age?
+For instance, numeric conversion happens in most mathematical functions.
+But do we run maths on an object as a whole?
+Rarely the case.
+It also occurs when we compare an object against a primitive: `user > 18`.
+But should we write like that?
+What such comparison actually means?
+Maybe we want to compare `18` against the age of the `user`?
 Then it would be more obvious to write `user.age > 18`.
 And it's easier to read and understand it too.

-Or, for a string conversion...
-Where does it happen?
-Usually, when we output an object.
-But simple ways of object-as-string output like `alert(user)` are only used for debugging and logging purposes.
+As for the string conversion...
+Where does it occur?
+Usually, when we output an object like `alert(obj)`.
+But `alert` and similar ways to show an object are only used for debugging and logging purposes.
 For real stuff, the output is more complicated.
-That's why it is usually implemented with object methods like `user.format(...)` or even in more advanced ways.
+It is usually implemented with special object methods like `user.format(...)` or in more advanced ways.

-So, most of the time, it's more flexible and gives more readable code to explicitly get an object property or call a method than rely on the conversion.

-That said, there are still valid reasons why we should know how to-primitive conversion works.
+Still, there are still valid reasons why we should know how to-primitive conversion works:

-- Simple object-as-string output is useable sometimes.
+- Simple object-as-string output (`alert` and alike) is useable sometimes.
 - Many built-in objects implement their own to-primitive conversion, we need to know how to work with that.
 - Sometimes an unexpected conversion happens, and we should understand what's going on.
-- Okay, the final one.
+- The final one.
 There are quizzes and questions on interviews that rely on that knowledge.
 Looks like people think it's a good sign that person understands Javascript if he knows type conversions well.

 ## ToPrimitive

-The algorithm of object-to-primitive conversion is called `ToPrimitive` in [the specification](https://tc39.github.io/ecma262/#sec-toprimitive).

-There are 3 types (also called "hints") of object-to-primitive conversion:
+When an object is used in the context where a primitive is required, it is converted to primitive using the `ToPrimitive` algorithm, thoroughly described in the [specification](https://tc39.github.io/ecma262/#sec-toprimitive)).

+That algorithm joins all conversion cases and allows to customize them in a special object method.

+When a built-in function (like `alert` or mathematical functions) or an operator (like an addition or substraction) get an object as their argument, they initiate the to-primitive conversion using one of 3 so-called "hints":

 `"string"`
-: For object-to-string conversions, like:
+: When an operation expects a string, for object-to-string conversions, like:

     ```js
     // output